derekschatz/ConsulTracker/VERCEL.md

 The application is deployed as a combination of:

 1. **Static Frontend**: Built with Vite and served from the `dist/public` directory
-2. **API Handler**: A serverless Express application in `api/handler.js`
+2. **API Handler**: A serverless Express application in `api/handler.js` using ES modules

 ## Files

-- `api/handler.js`: The main serverless handler that serves both the API and static content
+- `api/handler.js`: The main serverless handler that serves both the API and static content (ES module)
 - `vercel.json`: Configuration for routing and builds
-- `package.json`: NPM scripts and dependencies
+- `package.json`: NPM scripts and dependencies (has "type": "module")

 ## Environment Variables